-In the event that you need to cancel your registration, please email firstname.lastname@example.org.
-Registration cancellation requests must be received no later than Friday, June 26.
+In the event that you need to cancel your registration, please email MusicEducatorsWorkshop@carnegiehall.org expressing your wish to do so.
+Registration cancellation requests must be received no later than Friday, July 1, 2022.

 Registrant Eligibility and Program Capacity

-Registrations will be processed on a first-come, first-served basis.
+Applicants will be notified of their status beginning May 9, 2022, and then on a rolling basis.
 In the event that the workshop reaches capacity, Carnegie Hall will notify those participants outside of our capacity and place them on a waiting list in the event of cancellations.

 Program Changes and Cancellations

 Programs and guest faculty are subject to change.
-If an event is cancelled or postponed, we will announce the change by email.
+If the event is cancelled or postponed, we will announce the change by email.